daviddmvnm/Auto_Connect/README.md

-# AutoConnect – ML-Powered LinkedIn Outreach Tool
+# 🕸️AutoConnect – ML-Powered LinkedIn Outreach Tool🕸️

 **AutoConnect** is a Python-based desktop tool for automating cold LinkedIn outreach.

 It scrapes profiles, predicts who’s most likely to accept a connection using a basic ML model, and sends invites — all controlled through a simple GUI.

 This is an end-to-end prototype: scraping, feature engineering, modeling, automation, GUI, and bundling as a Linux AppImage.

+> It's my first project like this — leaving behind Jupyter notebooks and gluing everything together into a real, working app.
+> It's not perfect, but the core functionality works.
+Consider this a rough MVP, so enjoy?

 ---